KarsonLeperi/DataScienceProjects/README.md

-### Data Science Portfolio
+# Data Science Portfolio
-This is a repository for my Time Series projects as I learn about the topic.
+A list of all publically available data science projects I have worked on.

+### Time Series Analysis - Energy Prediction